 If the council has placed your family in two homes, because they could not provide you with a home big enough for your whole family, you can get Housing Benefit for both homes for as long as it is necessary for you to live in two homes.

 How do I apply for Housing Benefit for two homes?

 Payments for two homes are not given automatically, so you will have to write to the Housing Benefit department of your local council and ask.

 To find the address of your local council, click here.

 If you are writing a letter, remember to include:

-- the address of your old tenancy and the date that your tenancy ends
+- the address of your old occupation contract and the date that the contract ends

-- the address of your new tenancy and the date that your tenancy starts, and
+- the address of your new occupation contract and the date that the contract starts, and

 - your reasons for moving and why it was not possible to avoid an overlap.